 The United Downs Geothermal Power project (UDDGP) is an innovative multi-partner, cross-disciplinary endeavour to explore if geothermal technology can produce commercial energy in the UK.
-The project will run for three years and is funded by the European Regional Development Fund (ERDF).
+The project will run for three years and is funded by Cornwall Council and the European Regional Development Fund (ERDF).

 Researchers at the University of Plymouth are going to be investigating several aspects of the United Downs Deep Geothermal Power project that have specifically to do with people’s interactions with this new technology.
 The project will involve: